 1. Make good use of accounting software

-.
-You need to monitor your cash flow in order to manage it properly.
-Accounting software doesn’t have to be expensive – you can use free open-source accounting software like Wave or GnuCash.
+Also, accounting software doesn’t have to be expensive.
+For example, you can use free, open-source accounting software like Wave or GnuCash.

 2. Keep your cash working